cdowdy/boltresponsiveimages/README.md

 You may have noticed the defaults for this extension use "w" or the width descriptor.
 I like this one the most.
 If you only want to create an image for 1x, 2x, and 3x resolutions then this section is for you :-)

 For resolution switching you need to supply at the least 1 piece of information and that would be the "widthDensity" config option.
 That will need an "x" either in your template or config file.

+** if you're using resolution switching the number of widths or heights you want to use should also match the number of resolutions.
+For 4 images you would also need 4 resolutions**

 ```yaml
 # Config file example